For best viewing quality, expand the HD option, and select 1080p:

 If you are using our generic style types:

-- Invoice T Type: (Triple Pass) Will separate out Regular, OT, and DT on separate lines
+- Invoice T Type: (Triple Pass) Will separate out Regular, OT, and DT on separate rows:

 *Note* The invoice style is the look and feel of the invoice, it may include different logos, fonts and graphics.
 Please consult with your administrators to become more familiar with when to use which of your styles.